grepdisc/communitycanvases/_pages/signalboxes_niagara_metals.md

-The electrical Signal Box will be wrapped in a vinyl image submitted by the artist and approved by Community Canvases and the community groups that sponsor this artistic endeavor.
+The electrical Signal Box will be wrapped in a vinyl image submitted by the artist and approved by Community Canvases and [Niagara Metals](https://www.niagarametals.com) which sponsors this artistic endeavor.

 **THE LOCATION** – for this current project, the electrical Signal Boxes to be wrapped are at the following locations: